viamrobotics/docs/docs/appendix/configuration-file.md

 1. Switch to **Raw JSON** mode to view your full configuration in JSON format
 1. Download the code to your robot, overwriting your local configuration file with the new one.
 1. Restart `viam-server` to apply the changes.

+{{% alert title="Note" color="note" %}}
+This process is not required if your robot is connected to the Viam app.
+When connected, any configuration changes you make in the app are propagated to your robot automatically.
+{{% /alert %}}

 ## Build a local configuration file manually